SuperFluffy/rust-condest/README.md

-# Condition number estimation in Rust
+# Condition number and 1-norm estimation in Rust

-This crate implements the matrix 1-norm estimator by [Higham and Tisseur] (Algorithm 2.4 on page 7 (1190)) in the linked PDF.
+This crate implements the matrix 1-norm estimator by [Higham and Tisseur], Algorithm 2.4 on page 7 (1190) in the linked document.
+It allows for 1-norm estimation of a single matrices, `A`, matrix powers, `A^m`, and matrix products, `A1 * A2 * ... * An`, which can be cheaper than explicitly calculating them.

 It uses the excellent [`rust-ndarray`] crate for matrix storage.

 [Higham and Tisseur]: http://eprints.ma.man.ac.uk/321/1/covered/MIMS_ep2006_145.pdf
 [`rust-ndarray`]: https://github.com/rust-ndarray/ndarray

-## Todo

-Right now, this crate only returns the 1-norm, and further allocates anew on every call to `normest1`.
-It does not currently yield the vectors necessary to calculate the actual condition number.
-This isn't hard to do, but needs to be implemented...
-Outstanding are:

-+ [ ] Return vectors required for calculating the 1-norm;
-+ [x] Create a struct holding the necessary temporaries to repeatedly call `normest1` without extra allocation.
-+ [ ] Implement extra tests to mimic the numerical experiments in [Higham and Tisseur].
-+ [ ] Make some nice docs.

 ## Example usage

 The example below generates a random matrix `a` and estimates its 1-norm.
 On average, this gives pretty good results.
 Of course, there are some matrices where this algorithm severely underestimates the actual 1-norm.
 See [Higham and Tisseur] for more.

+`condest::normest1` creates a `Normest1` struct, uses it to estimate the 1-norm, and throws it away.
+If you want to repeatedly estimate 1-norms of matrices of the same dimensions, initialize `Normest1` and call `normest1`, `normest1_pow` or `normest1_prod` on it.

 **Important:** You need to explicitly link to a BLAS + LAPACK provider such as `openblas_src`.
 See the explanations given at the [`blas-lapack-rs` organization].

 [`blas-lapack-rs` organization]: https://github.com/blas-lapack-rs/blas-lapack-rs.github.io/wiki